tonikelope/coronapoker/docs/ec-identity-spec.md

 ### Replay protection by `session_id`

 Each game has a fresh `session_id`.
 A `self_sig` is valid only for the session whose `session_id` it encodes.
 Replaying a join from a previous session fails verification against the current `session_id`.
-A failed self-sig is rejected with the same response as a version mismatch, to avoid giving an attacker an oracle.
+A cryptographically invalid self-sig closes the socket silently with no reply at all (`WaitingRoomFrame.verifyJoinSelfSig`), so a replayed or tampered join gets no distinguishing message back.
+The one join failure that does answer, with `BADVERSION#<host_version>` exactly as a version mismatch would, is a structurally malformed JOIN (wrong field count or missing `JOIN` marker field).

 ### Version gate